🏆🏆🏆 Petra Ilona Zacek just became the 2018 World Trading Champion with a fantastic +257.9%!!

 What program did you attend at Unger Academy?

 So Andrea’s programs I did attend Unger Academy before I went to the New York Trading Master Class.

 Was it “Trading System Supremacy”?

-Yes I think so, I think so, that’s the name yes so I actually have part of my portfolio which is algorithmic and it was quite useful for me to get deeper in that, even though I am not an IT coding person, like a specialist, and on top of that I actually use in my discretionary trading, I sometimes use the algo for testing beforehand, when I’m testing some ideas it actually speeds up my analysis and it gives me a little bit more of an additional layer to tell me that I am on the right path what I’m trying to say potentially with those trades.
+Yes that’s the name, so I actually have part of my portfolio which is algorithmic and it was quite useful for me to get deeper in that, even though I am not an IT coding person, like a specialist, and on top of that I actually use in my discretionary trading, I sometimes use the algo for testing beforehand, when I’m testing some ideas it actually speeds up my analysis and it gives me a little bit more of an additional layer to tell me that I am on the right path what I’m trying to say potentially with those trades.

 Did the program help you in figuring out markets even though you trade them discretionary?